-Noticed you’re drooling in your sleep?
+Are you drooling in your sleep?

 Excess saliva is one of pregnancy’s little surprises - it’s totally normal and probably caused by hormones.

-Ask to have a copy of the picture of your baby from your scans.
+The scan happens in the hospital, and most offer a copy of the picture of your baby from your scans.
 You may need to pay for this, so take some money with you to your scan appointment.
 They are printed on thermal paper, so don't laminate them!

 “It was such a relief to know everything was okay and get a photo of our baby.
 At that point, you know it's real and it's happening.”Emma, mum of one

 It’s also worth asking your midwife about antenatal classes in your area.
 Your hospital or birth centre is likely to offer free NHS classes, in which they cover the birth, birth plans, breastfeeding and early days with your baby.